-T above said The strategy of mental health disciplines to appropriate biomedical ‘ways of knowing’ to stay within the camp of medicine has deleterious ramifications for LGBTQIA+ people struggling to claim equal rights.
-The failure to even comply with top court’s order to create awareness about its judgement on same sex love that has the potential to improve the well-being of queer Indian citizens as a whole stands testimony to a highly medicalizing tendency at these institutions.
-This serves as an example of how neoliberal psychiatry tries to promote a particular way of understanding about mental health by dictating terms and conditions of not only treatment but also communication, which Kate Holland refers to as biocommunicability (46).
-Biocommunicability, where a biomedical model of mental health is prioritized. “[T]he privileging of biomedical authority and patient–consumer models of biocommunicability serve the interests of policymakers in neoliberal governmental contexts in emphasizing the role of experts and individuals, and mainly eschewing the role of governments and social forces, in contributing to and addressing mental health challenges.”
-(4618: 188). and individualized treatmentsa person constituted not only by the by theandupstream o-structural (47, 48, 49, 50, 51, 52)53resistance of mental health professionals to talk about LGBTQIA+ issues and mental health in the language of human rights communication However there have been efforts by queer and disability right activists to offer alternative demedicalising countervoices to mainstream psychiatry's curative violence on LGBTQIA+ people in the form of social media campaigns, e.g. #QueersAgainstQuacks campaign in 2016 employing name and shame strategy and sharing of personal experiences.
+Taking the above said fast forward, it appears that resistance to even comply with Supreme Court’s order to create awareness about its judgement on same sex love that has the potential to improve the well-being of queer Indian citizens as a whole, stands testimony to a highly medicalizing tendency in mental health institutions.
+This is how neoliberal psychiatry tries to promote a particular way of understanding about mental health by dictating terms and conditions of not only treatment but also communication, which Kate Holland refers to as biocommunicability (46).
+Biocommunicability instils specific role for different actors to adopt about health knowledge posing a barrier to the development of multiple perspectives including that of the users of the services. “[T]he privileging of biomedical authority and patient–consumer models of biocommunicability serve the interests of policymakers in neoliberal governmental contexts in emphasizing the role of experts and individuals, and mainly eschewing the role of governments and social forces, in contributing to and addressing mental health challenges” (46).
+In the case of mental health, the prioritization of biomedical model of mental health (consisting mainly of psychiatric epidemiology, symptoms of disorders and individualized treatments) in awareness campaigns serves the purpose of biocommunicability where there is a lack of recognition of the fact that a person is constituted not only by the physical body but also by the social and political body.
+The mental health communication on the websites of state run mental health institutions and the awareness posters don’t inaugurate an interactive, intersectional, preventive and promotional view of mental health as they comfortably ignore the upstream socio-structural determinants of mental health (47, 48, 49, 50, 51, 52).
+Exploring biocommunicability through public health discourse in one newspaper, Briggs and Hallin (2007) supplies caution: “If the emergence of new forms of biomedical knowledge in laboratories, clinical trials, marketing departments, and other sites is indeed transforming “the politics of life itself,” then its projection as “news” warrants scrutiny for its role—along with that of pharmaceutical advertising—in shaping which aspects of this process will jump scale to become central features of public discourses and political imaginaries” (53).
+The resistance of mental health professionals to talk about LGBTQIA+ issues and mental health in the language of human rights in India contribute to hegemonic biomedical model in popular mental health communication.
+However there have been efforts by queer and disability right activists to offer alternative demedicalising countervoices to mainstream psychiatry's curative violence on LGBTQIA+ people in the form of social media campaigns, e.g. #QueersAgainstQuacks campaign in 2016 employing name and shame strategy and sharing of personal experiences.
 Sincere efforts by queer-friendly mental health professionals have also contributed to the counter- narratives to mainstream mental health practice by coming up with queer affirmative counselling modules (54).
-The noncohesive register of sexuality at state institutions is problematic as the medical discourse continues to play a potent formative role in subject formation and in creating internalized queerphobia as psy professionals continue to hold the ‘diseased love’ narrative concerning non-heteronormative intimacies.

 Queer constituencies and psy disciplines